Don't Be Tempted By Rogers Sugar's Sweet Dividend

 Risk Analysis

 As the dominant incumbent in a duopoly system, Rogers has a strong market share and consistent demand.
-Being a consumer staple product, Rogers Sugar Inc. benefits from resilient demand in food service and manufacturing.
+Being a consumer staple product, it benefits from resilient demand in food service and manufacturing.
 Consequently, the company's stable revenues enable it to fund its dividend and leave it less exposed to market volatility.
-With a 60-month beta of 0.45 and a long history of dividend payments, Rogers has been called the "Sugar Bond".
+With a 60-month beta of 0.45 and a long history of dividend payments, Rogers has been called the "Sugar Bond."
 The company's Debt to EBITDA is currently around 2X, above the company's historical levels of 1.5X.
-While there are no imminent concerns with the company's balance sheet, there has been a steady trend of increasing long-term debt, resulting in a shift of the company's debt to equity ratio from 0.48 in 2010 to 1.07 in Q1 2020.
+While there are no imminent concerns with Rogers' balance sheet, there has been a steady trend of increasing long-term debt, resulting in a shift of the company's debt-to-equity ratio from 0.48 in 2010 to 1.07 in Q1 2020.

 Rogers benefits from tariffs that protect it from foreign competition and suffers from the impact of similar protectionist measures in other countries.
-Both the sugar and maple markets could be impacted by trade deals such as TPP which could create additional risk for Rogers.
+Both the sugar and maple markets could be impacted by trade deals such as TPP, which could create additional risk for Rogers.
 This lack of moat and low barriers to entry in both the sugar and maple industries leaves Rogers exposed to foreign competition if trade protections were to change in the future.

-Over the long-term, Rogers also faces risks from changing consumer preferences.
+Over the long term, Rogers also faces risks from changing consumer preferences.
 Increased research and attention to nutrition and health will no doubt lead to pressures on sugar producers and other processed food manufacturers.
-Per capita sugar consumption has been declining across all age groups in Canada in recent years which could lead to lower sales volumes over the long-term.
+Per capita sugar consumption has been declining across all age groups in Canada in recent years, which could lead to lower sales volumes over the long term.

-Source: Canadian Sugar Institute
+(Source: Canadian Sugar Institute)

 Investor Takeaways

-Diversifying into the maple syrup industry is likely still a net positive for Rogers, however the company will face fierce competition as it attempts to grow international exports.
-Sugar as the company's core business remains a low growth industry.
+Diversifying into the maple syrup industry is likely still a net positive for Rogers; however, the company will face fierce competition as it attempts to grow international exports.
+Sugar, as the company's core business, remains a low-growth industry.
 Evolving global trade relationships could impact the tariff protections that Rogers currently benefits from.
 Additionally, declining per capita consumption of sugar could be accelerated by changing attitudes toward health and wellness.
 Consistent sales and limited competition should continue to support the company's attractive dividend, however there are no obvious catalysts for dividend growth.
 While Rogers may be attractive for income seekers, investors looking for growth will be better served by adhering to companies with established records of earnings and dividend growth.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.